QNLab-USTC/SimQN/docs/source/structure.rst

 In that ``Event``, the arbitrary method of other ``Entity`` can be called with arbitrary parameters.

 .. note::
-    An example of this form is :class:`qns.quantum.events.GenerationEvent`
+    An example of this form is :class:`qns.entangled.events.GenerationEvent`

 The second form is much more easiler to implement but has strict limitations.
 One ``Entity`` can call another ``Entity``'s :meth:`qns.schedular.entity.Entity.call` method.